lucpizz/README-Generator/README_v1.md

   ---

   ## License
-  This project is under the apache-2.0 opensource agreement.: https://choosealicense.com/licenses/apache-2.0/
+  This project is under the apache-2.0 opensource license agreement: : https://choosealicense.com/licenses/apache-2.0/

   ---